pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 tips.
 * `history` calculates the linear history of the best tip.
 * `reward` maps a block (in the linear history) to reward assignments.
-* A reward assignment assigns a scalar reward to a node id.
+* Each reward assignment assigns a scalar reward to a node id.

 {{< code-figure >}}